Writer Padmabhushan: Music

 The film score is composed by Kalyan Nayak, whereas the songs were composed by Shekar Chandra along with the former.
 The audio rights were acquired by Lahari Music and T-Series.
 The first song "Kannullo Nee Roopame" was released on 10 July 2022.

 Release

 Theatrical Release

 Writer Padmabhushan was released on 3 February 2023.
 Geetha Arts acquired the theatrical distribution rights of the film.

-Home Video
+Home media

 The satellite and digital streaming rights were sold to Zee Telugu and ZEE5 respectively.
-It is scheduled for its digital premiere on March 17, 2023.
+It premiered on Zee5 on 17 March 2023.

 Reception

 Ram Venkat Srikar of The New Indian Express rated the film 3.5 out of 5 and wrote that "Writer Padmabhushan is not a flawless film.
 It has some issues craft-wise and writing-wise too but it is the kind of lovely little film that we often see in Malayalam and wish something like that was made here, in our world".
 A critic from 123Telugu wrote that "On the whole, Writer Padmabhushan is a engaging film that is a perfect blend of humour and sentiment".
 The Times of India's Neeshita Nyayapati stated that "Writer Padmabhushan is the kind of film that’s perfect to watch with your family", giving a rating of 3 out of 5.